Waxon0/optimizer.bat-0.1-/README.md

-Open this batch file in administrator
+Open the batch file in administrator